vamsinandanBs/vamsinandanBs/README.md

 ## I'm a  Developer, Good learner, and Coder!!

 - 🔭 I'm computer Science Engineering  Student :
-- 🌱 I’m currently learning everything and applying it
+- 🌱 I’m learning it and applying it
 - 👯  “Coming together is a beginning.
 Keeping together is progress.
 Working together is success.
-- 🥅 2022 Goals: want to explore and work on good projects
+- 🥅 Goals: want to explore and work on good projects
 - ⚡ hobbies - projects|courses|watching cricket|playing games|

 ### Connect with me: